GMAO-SI-Team/GEOSpyD/README.md

       --prefix <full path to installation directory> (e.g, /opt/GEOSpyD)

    Optional arguments:
-      --blas <blas> (default: accelerate, options: mkl, openblas, accelerate)
+      --blas <blas> (default: accelerate, options: mkl, openblas, accelerate, blis)
+      --micromamba: Use micromamba installer (default)
+      --mamba: Use mamba installer
       --conda: Use conda installer (NOT recommended, only for legacy support)
-      --mamba: Use mamba installer (default on Linux)
-      --micromamba: Use micromamba installer (default on macOS)
       --help: Print this message

-   By default we use the micromamba installer on macOS and mamba on Linux
+   By default we use the micromamba installer on both Linux and macOS For BLAS, we use accelerate on macOS and MKL on Linux

    NOTE 1: This script installs within /opt/GEOSpyD with a path based on: